This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Additionally, the trackpad limits some functionalities you would normally have with a mouse, such as an easy secondary click or programmable buttons.

-Getting a mouse for your MacBook will allow you to maximize the use of your laptop while providing extra comfort and reduce strain on your hands.
+Getting a mouse for your MacBook will allow you to maximize the use of your laptop while providing extra comfort and reducing strain on your hands.

-Since you have plenty of options, we’ll take you through some of the best products available and help you decide which mice or style is the best for you.
+Since you have plenty of options, we’ll take you through some of the best mice for your MacBook Pro and help you decide which mice or style is the best for you.

-We also include some tips that you’ll probably find useful to keep your mice in good shape and make the most of your devices.
-Read more for more...
+We also include some tips that you’ll probably find useful to keep your mouse in good shape and make the most of your devices.
+Read on for more!

-- …a sleek design and great Mac integration, look no further than the Apple Magic Mouse 2.
+- a sleek design and great Mac integration, look no further than the Apple Magic Mouse.

-- ...connection via Bluetooth for greatest ease of use, Logitech Bluetooth Mouse M557 is a great choice.
+- connection via Bluetooth for the greatest ease of use, Logitech M557 Bluetooth Mouse is a great choice.

-- ...multiple tertiary buttons (gaming, advanced apps), get Razer DeathAdder Chroma Gaming Mouse.
+- multiple tertiary buttons (gaming, advanced apps), get Razer DeathAdder V2 Elite Gaming Mouse.

-If you haven’t already use a mice with your MacBook Pro, what are you waiting for?
+If you haven’t already used a mouse with your MacBook Pro, what are you waiting for?
 Almost everyone can benefit when taking a break from the trackpad in favor of the easier-to-operate mice.
 It will expand your workflow, provide additional functionality, and allow you to work in greater comfort.